Rory is a specialist in all areas of media litigation, with a particular emphasis on reputation management, defamation, privacy and data protection.

 I also advise clients on data protection issues, in particular utilising the ‘Right to be Forgotten’ and other relevant GDPR rights to remove online content and delist offending links from search engines.
 This work can include liaising with the Information Commissioner’s Office (ICO) and High Court proceedings.

-- Acted for TV’s ‘Money Saving Expert’ Martin Lewis in his £3 million defamation settlement with Facebook regarding scam crypto currency adverts featuring his image without permission.
+- Acting for TV’s ‘Money Saving Expert’, Martin Lewis, in his £3m defamation settlement with Facebook regarding scam crypto currency adverts featuring his image without permission.

 - Securing apologies and damages for numerous celebrity clients in the phone hacking litigation.

-- Amending the profiles on compliance databases of Russian, African, South and Central American, Middle-Eastern and Asian clients who were incorrectly ‘red flagged’ (which was preventing them accessing banking and financing facilities).
+- Amending the profiles on compliance databases of international clients who were incorrectly ‘red flagged’ (which was preventing them accessing banking and financing facilities).

 - Derailing an online smear campaign that used attack websites and anonymous social media posts which were designed to lower the share price of a client who is a listed public company.